angel-zguerrero/elixir-environment/README.md

 # RKV Umbrella

 This project is a variant of *KV Umbrella*; I've used **phoenix_pubsub_redis** to discover Rkv nodes Dynamically

+## Configuring RKV Umbrella

+I've configured a Dev container project for VS Code, when you open this project make sure to use "open in a container" option.

+If you don't have docker or not want to use Dev containers, can execute the commands to start the server and workers with your own redis configuration ej: `REDIS_HOST=localhost REDIS_PORT=6379 iex --sname server_rkv -S mix`

 ## Playing with RKV Umbrella